terpnetwork/terp-core/docs/EVENTS.md

 transactions.

 The `log` field actually has the best data.
 It contains an array of array of events.
 The first array is one entry per incoming message.
-Transactions in the Cosmos SDK may consist of multiple messages that are executed atomically.
+Transactions in the Terp-Core may consist of multiple messages that are executed atomically.
 Maybe we send tokens, then issue a swap on a DEX.
 Each action would return it's own list of Events and in the logs, these are separated.
 For each message, it maintains a list of Events, exactly in the order returned by the application.
 This is JSON encoded and can be parsed by a client.
 In fact this is how [CosmJS](https://github.com/cosmos/cosmjs) gets the events it shows to the client.

-In Tendermint 0.35, the `events` field will be one flattened list of events over all messages.
-Just as if we concatenated all the per-message arrays contained in the `log` field.
-This fix was made as [part of an event system refactoring](https://github.com/tendermint/tendermint/pull/6634).
-This refactoring is also giving us [pluggable event indexing engines](https://github.com/tendermint/tendermint/pull/6411), so we can use eg. PostgreSQL to store and query the events with more powerful indexes.

-However, currently (until Tendermint 0.34 used in Cosmos SDK 0.40-0.43), all events of one transaction are "flat-mapped" on type.
-Meaning all events with type `wasm` get merged into one.
-This makes the API not very useful to understanding more complex events currently.
-There are also a number of limitations of the power of queries in the search interface.

-Given the state of affairs, and given that we seek to provide a stable API for contracts looking into the future, we consider the
-`log` output and the Tendermint 0.35 event handling to be the standard that clients should adhere to.
-And we will expose a similar
-API to the smart contracts internally (all events from the message appended, unmerged).
 ### Data Format

 The event has a string type, and a list of attributes.
 Each of them being a key value pair.
 All of these maintain a